-This rapid rise in profit is being fuelled by changing consumer trends, as the sale of meat-based food continues to decline, while plant-based food becomes highly sought after.
+This rapid rise is being fuelled by changing consumer trends, as the sale of meat-based food continues to decline, while innovative plant-based food becomes highly sought after.
 Earlier this year, Deliveroo in Ireland revealed that they had noticed a 187% increase in plant-based food orders, with Dublin and Cork leading the way.

 What is causing this change?